andreimaxim/andreimaxim.com/_posts/2025-04-19-why-i-love-the-mft-system.md

 Which one would you carry in your backpack?

 The main characteristics (focal length and aperture) of the first two lenses are pretty much identical, with the exception that the bigger lens targets a sensor four times the size of the MFT sensor.
-The e<a href="/assets/img/2025/mft-panaleica-full.jpg">fffect is equivalent with a 2x crop, so we can obtain an equivalent perspective[^1] by cropping in the full-frame image:
+The effect is equivalent with a 2x crop, so we can obtain an equivalent perspective[^1] by cropping in the full-frame image:

 <figure>
     <img src="/assets/img/2025/ff-sigma-cropped-thumb.jpg" alt="Cropped photo with a Sigma 50mm f/1.4 on a Panasonic S1R II">